Glen-Poh/CapstoneProjects-HDB-Resale-Analysis/README.md

 # Capstone Project: Singapore Public Housing (HDB) Resale Analysis
 #### Heicoders Academy: AI100 Python Programming and Data Visualisation

-In this project, we have builded a data visualisation to shed light on the HDB resale market, and provide key consideration parameters to help us make better decisions in choosing a:
+In this project, we have built a data visualisation to shed light on the HDB resale market, and provide key consideration parameters to help us make better decisions in choosing a:

 (1) HDB Resale flat, or